 1/8 teaspoon ale yeast

 Combine 2 quarts water, sassafras, sarsaparilla, birch, mint, star anise, ginger, and vanilla in a medium saucepan.
 Bring to a boil, reduce to a simmer, and cook for 10 minutes.
 Remove pot from heat, cover, and let steep for 2 hours.

-Strain liquid through fine mesh strainer lined with cheesecloth into large pot.
-Add remaining 2 quarts water along with the brown sugar and molasses.
+Strain liquid through a fine-mesh strainer lined with cheesecloth into a large pot.
+Add remaining 2 quarts water along with brown sugar and molasses.
 Stir until mixture is integrated, then cover.

 Place bottles in the refrigerator for 2 days before drinking.
-You can store refrigerated root beer for about one month.
+You can store refrigerated root beer for about 1 month.